UltiManager/ultimanager-api-old/README.md

 The secret key Django uses for certain security operations.

 \* The key is only set to a default if debug mode is enabled.
 This is to avoid having a default secret key in a production environment.

+## Testing

+Tests are run on each push using Travis CI.